 What if your child was vaccinated overseas

 You need to take evidence of this to your Australian vaccination provider.
 They’ll update the AIR for you.

-We may be able help you translate your child's immunisation evidence.
+Help may be available to have your child's immunisation evidence translated.
 Read about the Free Translating Service on the Department of Social Services website.

 When there’s a medical reason your child can’t be fully immunised

 There must be a valid medical reason not to get a vaccine.
-Read about who can grant immunisation medical exemptions.
+Read about reasons for medical exemptions and who can grant immunisation medical exemptions.